Docendo disco, scribendo cogito I learn by teaching, think by writing

 Welcome to my blog.
 What you will find here are my thoughts, ramblings and reflections based on almost two decades of headship up and down the country.

-Prior to this, I was the Headteacher in East London of one of the largest primary schools in the country with almost one thousand pupils, a school that I also led to outstanding.
+Prior to this, in my second headship, I was Headteacher in East London of one of the largest primary schools in the country with almost one thousand pupils, a school that I also led to outstanding.
 My passions include creativity, social enterprise and the role innovation can play in transforming schools and their community (check out our national award-winning social enterprise and CIC Ballot Street).

 I live with my family down a muddy lane in south Shropshire.
 When not at work I spend my days as a riparian landowner doing battle with nature trying to tame six acres of farmland.
 I seldom win.

 In 2016 my debut book, ‘The Art of Standing Out: School Transformation to Greatness and Beyond’, was published by John Catt Education and is available from Amazon and the John Catt Bookshop.